yueyujiang/DEPP/README.md

 * each sequences file will have a directory which includes the distance matrix from queries to backbone species.

 * **Example**
-  * Clone the GitHub repository and navigate to the repo directory (This is for obtaining the testing data) ``git clone https://github.com/yueyujiang/DEPP && cd DEPP``
+  * Clone the GitHub repository and navigate to the repo directory (This is for obtaining the testing data).
+``git clone https://github.com/yueyujiang/DEPP && cd DEPP``
   * Download accessory.tar.gz and unzip it
     ``wget https://tera-trees.com/data/depp/latest/accessory.tar.gz && tar -xvf accessory.tar.gz -C ./``
   * Running the following command for placement
-``  wol_placement.sh -a ~/Documents/jy/accessory -q test/wol_placement/ -o ./``
+``  wol_placement.sh -a accessory -q test/wol_placement/ -o ./``
 3. The model is stored at  *./depp_results*

 Any questions?
 Please contact <y5jiang@eng.ucsd.edu>.